Introduction to¶

 go_on = False

-- stop the loopcontinue
+• break - stop the loop

 user_input = "thank god it's friday"